smartcat-labs/GenQ/README.md

 🤖 ✨ 🔍 Generate precise, realistic user-focused search queries from text 🛒 🚀 📊

 ## Introduction
-This project contains the scripts used to creaate the fine-tuned model GenQ.
+This project contains the scripts used to create the fine-tuned model GenQ.
 This model has been specifically designed to generate high-quality queries for e-commerce products and also articles, achieving improved performance compared to the base model.

 This repository serves as a comprehensive resource for: